xackery/eqquestapi/content/lua/event/cast_on.md

 ---
 title: event_cast_on
 searchTitle: Lua Event event_cast_on
-description: Triggers when a NPC or player casts a spell on a target
+searchDescription: Triggers when a NPC or player casts a spell on a target
 weight: 1
 hidden: true
 menuTitle: event_cast_on